Onchocerciasis: Epidemiology

+The efforts of CDTI (Community-Directed Treatment with Ivermectin) were conducted to study Onchocerciasis associations with epilepsy.
+The results do not go unnoticed as they decreased the number of microfilariae (larvae) loads.
+This was able to decrease the number of blind people due to onchocerciasis dramatically.
+However, another issue that arises is the fact that onchocerciasis can cause epilepsy, most likely because the level of microfilariae load required to develop epilepsy is much lower than to develop blindness.

 According to a 2002 WHO report, onchocerciasis has not caused a single death, but its global burden is 987,000 disability adjusted life years (DALYs).
-The severe pruritus alone accounts for 60% of the DALYs.
+The severe itchiness alone accounts for 60% of the DALYs.
 Infection reduces the host's immunity and resistance to other diseases, which results in an estimated reduction in life expectancy of 13 years.
 In 2017, the Global Burden of Disease study said that an estimated 220 million people needed preventive chemotherapy for onchocerciasis.
-Of those infected, 14.6 million had skin disease and 1.15 million were experiencing vision loss.
+Of those infected, 14.6 million had skin disease, and 1.15 million experienced vision loss.

 Onchocerciasis is the second leading cause of blindness from infectious causes.
-Main disease symptoms, such as blindness and itching, contribute to disease burden by limiting the infected individuals ability to live and work.
-Individuals most at risk are those who live or work in areas where simulium blackflies are most common, mostly near rivers and streams.
+The main disease symptoms, such as blindness and itching, contribute to disease burden by limiting infected individuals' ability to live and work.
+Individuals most at risk live or work in areas where Simulium blackflies are most common, mostly near rivers and streams.
 Rural agricultural areas in sub-Saharan Africa see the most disease burden by blackfly bites.
 Onchocerciasis common to tropical environments, like that of sub-Saharan Africa, where more than 99% percent of infected individuals occupy the 31 countries.
 Onchocerciasis can be linked to impoverished remote areas, as residents who experience symptoms can no longer tend to land or navigate the area.
 Areas with high infection rates may experience up to one-third of residents affected by onchocerciasis symptoms.
 The age group most impacted by the disease are individuals age 61+ years.